cztomczak/cefpython/api/Frame.md

 | url | string |
 | __Return__ | void |

+NOTE: LoadString is problematic due to the multi-process model and the need to create a render process (which does not happen with LoadString).
+It is best to use instead LoadUrl with a data uri, e.g. `LoadUrl("data:text/html,some+html+code+here")`.
+Take also a look at a [custom resource handler](ResourceHandler.md).

 Load the contents of |value| with the specified dummy |url|. |url|
 should have a standard scheme (for example, http scheme) or behaviors like link clicks and web security restrictions may not behave as expected.
 LoadString() can be called only after the Renderer process has been created.

 ### LoadUrl